angular/angular/modules/angular2/docs/di/di_advanced.md

    Child1    Child2
 ```

 Here both Child1 and Child2 are children of ParentInjector.
 Child2 marks this relationship as host.
 ParentInjector might want to expose two different sets of bindings for its "regular" children and its "host" children.
-Bindings visible to "regular" children are called PUBLIC, and bindings visible to "host" children are called PRIVATE.
+Bindings visible to "regular" children have a **public** visibility, whereas bindings visible to "host" children have a **private** visibility.
 This is an advanced use case used by Angular, where components can provide different sets of bindings for their children and their view.

 Let's look at this example.